Tips For Success

 When will my child be water safe?

 - Talk to your child about the upcoming experience.
-Talk and listen.
-Acknowledge any fears, and help your child overcome them.
+Listen & acknowledge any fears, & help your child overcome them.

 - Encourage your child.